How to specialize in pediatric nursing

 To become certified as a pediatric nurse, you’ll need to work in a facility where you can practice your specialty and gain experience caring for kids.
 The primary pediatric clinical hours requirement is 1800 hours before you can become certified—view full certification eligibility requirements from the Pediatric Nursing Certification Board (PNCB).

-Various roles and responsibilities qualify for pediatric nursing experience, including direct patient care and indirect patient care such as teaching, administration, clinical research or consultation in pediatric nursing.
+Various roles and responsibilities qualify for pediatric nursing experience, including direct patient care and indirect patient care such as teaching, administration, labor and delivery, clinical research or consultation in pediatric nursing.

 6. Pass the CPN Certification Exam